How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Dear Ms. Schur,

-I absolutely loved the fun sense of humor and uplifting tone in Leslie Knope’s YA debut, The Wonders of Pawnee, which is why I think you’ll enjoy my 70,000 word YA Fiction novel, THE GOOD PLACE.
-It is a perfect blend of serious life questions mixed with laughter, and will attract readers who adore love stories like Justin Reynolds’ Opposite of Always and philosophical questions like those asked in Gayle Forman’s If I Stay.
+I absolutely loved the fun sense of humor and uplifting tone in Leslie Knope’s YA debut, The Wonders of Pawnee, which is why I think you’ll enjoy my 70,000-word YA Fiction novel, THE GOOD PLACE .
+It is a perfect blend of serious life questions explored by spunky characters full of wit, and will attract readers who adore love stories like Justin Reynolds’ Opposite of Always and philosophical questions like in Gayle Forman’s If I Stay.

 After sixteen-year-old Eleanor Shellstrop dies in a tragic accident, she winds up in the afterlife—and it’s amazing.
 Here, in what’s called the Good Place, Eleanor enjoys the endless pleasures of frozen yogurt, soulmates, and wonderful people who have dedicated their lives to performing good acts.
 Eternity here is perfect.
 The only problem is Eleanor isn’t supposed to be here.
 In fact, her life decisions wouldn’t have even gotten her close.

-But when Eleanor confesses the clerical error—which only happens because she’s reaping someone else’s reward—to her soulmate, indecisive ethics professor Chidi, trouble really starts to boil.
+But when Eleanor confesses the clerical error which only happens because she’s reaping someone else’s reward to her soulmate, indecisive ethics professor Chidi, trouble really starts to boil.

-Now, with the help of three unlikely companions, Eleanor struggles to learn how to be good in order to make sure her secret stays just that—a secret.
+Now, with the help of three unlikely companions, Eleanor struggles to learn how to be good in order to make sure her secret stays a secret.
 Not only for her eternal life, but the friends she grows to care about, and increasingly endangers with her growing mess.

-I am a veteran actor turned writer with a B.S. in TV, Radio, and Film and have spent the last decade studying story structure while completing various internships in television and film, and most recently an Editorial Internship at Carter’s Literary Agency.
-As an avid YA fiction reader, I enjoy supporting authors on Goodreads and Pinterest, where I have 14,000+ followers.
+I am a veteran actor turned writer with a B.S. in TV, Radio, and Film and have spent the last decade studying story structure on the stage and now in books.
+As an avid YA fiction reader, I enjoy supporting authors on Goodreads and Instagram, where I have 14,000+ followers as a #bookstagrammer.
 THE GOOD PLACE will be my debut.

 Thank you for your time and consideration.